Comment s'appelle un éleveur de vers à soie

 Cocons de vers à soie séchant au soleil

-Also read: How do worms weave their cocoons?
+Also read: How worms weave their cocoons ?

-I am fascinated by the complex processes and unique skills required to raise silkworms.
+I am fascinated by the complex processes and unique skills needed to raise silkworms.
 The patient and meticulous work of the magnanier illustrates centuries-old know-how which deserves to be highlighted.

 — Geoffrey, Founder of The Oversized Hoodie®